wentuoc/tp/docs/UserGuide.md

 The meal(s) will be <ins>sorted alphabetically by their names irrespective of the letter casings followed by their prices if the meal names are identical</ins> in the wishlist.
 The ingredient(s) in each meal will <ins>**ONLY** be sorted alphabetically</ins> by their names irrespective of the letter casings.

-**Take Note:** Any meals in the wishlist that are not found in the recipes list will be deemed **illegal** and be <ins>removed from the wishlist</ins>.
+**Note:** Any meals in the wishlist that are not found in the recipes list will be deemed **illegal** and be <ins>removed from the wishlist</ins>.
 Before adding the respective meals into the wishlist, those meals **must be present in the recipes list**.
 The same meal cannot be added more than once into the wishlist.

 Relevant commands:
 - Add a meal to wishlist: `select`